หน้าหลัก / Fantasy / Stranded in Thoughts / Chapter 3 - The Back-to-School Hassle

 I didn’t care if my stories sold.
 I just wanted to share them with readers who might find them interesting.
 Hopefully, it would happen.

 My thoughts shifted to Chevonne, the girl I liked at the school where I worked.
 She joined the faculty last year but was assigned to the fourth floor with the lower year levels.
-I had been transferred to the fifth floor last September to cover for a teacher on maternity leave.
+I was transferred to the fifth floor last September to cover for a teacher on maternity leave.
 Last December, just before our Christmas party, the headmaster told me I’d permanently take over 10A because the teacher decided to resign.

 Anyway, back to Chevonne.
 Though new, she was my age.
 She taught Science, and I taught English.
 Again, I hated schools—if I could switch jobs, I would—but she was one of the reasons I stayed.